2023 Most Popular Online Communication & Journalism Associate Degree Schools in the Southwest Region

 Of the 22 students majoring in communication and journalism at North Harris Montgomery, 45% are male and 55% are female.

 You’ll be in good company if you decide to attend Estrella Mountain Community College.
 It ranked #3 on our 2023 Most Popular Online Communication & Journalism Associate Degree Schools in the Southwest Region list.
-Located in the midsize suburb of Avondale, Estrella Mountain Community College is a public school with a medium-sized student population.
+Located in the midsize suburb of Avondale, Estrella Mountain Community College is a public college with a moderately-sized student population.

 Women make up 69% of the communication and journalism majors at the school.